City News Bureau of Chicago: Operations

 Spirko continued as a Chicago reporter for many years, breaking a story of thieving policemen known as the Summerdale police scandal.

 The City News Bureau didn't always confine its scoops to local stories.
-One momentous non-local event originated on a quiet Sunday in 1941, when a reporter at the Damen Avenue police station on the city's near-northwest side was slowly twisting a dial on the desk sergeant's short wave radio when he heard toe static-punctuated voice of an amateur radio operator telling another "ham" that "bombs are falling all over Honolulu."
+One momentous non-local event originated on a quiet Sunday in 1941, when a reporter at the Damen Avenue police station on the city's near-northwest side was slowly twisting a dial on the desk sergeant's short wave radio when he heard the static-punctuated voice of an amateur radio operator telling another "ham" that "bombs are falling all over Honolulu."
 The eavesdropping reporter could hear explosions in the background of the radio transmission.
 He phoned what he had heard to his city editor, who immediately sent bulletins to the CNB's four major newspapers and the member of the Associated Press.
 It caught the AP by surprise and within seconds the report was on news wires worldwide.
 CNB was the first to break the news of Japan's Attack on Pearl Harbor.

 Playwright Charles MacArthur, co-author of the play The Front Page, was a City Press reporter; several of the characters in the play were based on City Press personalities, notably the skittish assistant managing editor Larry Mulay.

 Other well-known alumni: syndicated columnist and Politico editor Roger Simon, reclusive media mogul Fred Eychaner, environmental journalist William Allen, investigative reporter Seymour Hersh, The New York Times columnist David Brooks (author of Bobos in Paradise), pop artist Claes Oldenburg, public-television personality John Callaway, editor Russell Freeburg, consumer advocate David Horowitz, Pulitzer Prize-winning columnist Mike Royko, Pulitzer Prize-winning editorial cartoonist Herbert Lawrence Block (commonly known as Herblock), and Jack Star, later to become senior editor of Look (American magazine) and perennial freelance writer for Chicago Magazine.

 Clarence John Boettiger, son-in-law of Franklin Delano Roosevelt, became a Chicago Tribune police reporter after working for the City News Bureau to begin his career.
 Elizabeth Austin of the bureau later became a speechwriter for one Illinois governor and communications director for another.
 Tom Quinn, who worked for City News in 1964 while a student at Northwestern, later managed Jerry Brown's first campaign for governor of California, became chairman of California's Air Resources Board and the state's Environmental Secretary, and served as chairman for two of Los Angeles Mayor Tom Bradley's campaigns.

 Other mainstays of City News Bureau's staff included Arnold Dornfeld, Melvyn Douglas, Susan Kuczka, Paul Zimbrakos, Milton Golin, Bernard Judge.
 Isaac Gershman served as managing editor from 1931-1964.